Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 General Usage and Concept
 -------------------------

-Using :term:`Particl Marketplace` means that you can enjoy an easy and cost-effective shopping experience that makes zero compromise on the core values of :term:`decentralization <Decentralization>`, security, privacy, and :term:`disintermediation <Disintermediation>`.
+Using :term:`Particl Marketplace` means that you can enjoy an easy and cost-effective shopping experience that makes zero compromise on the core values of :term:`decentralization <Decentralization>`, :doc:`security, privacy <../in-depth/indepth_privacy_tips>`, and :term:`disintermediation <Disintermediation>`.

 That will make you stand out and stay on top!